 Step 4: Select either the CD jewel case insert, Songs, or Albums option in the top-section, then click the Theme drop-down menu to specify how you want your selection to be listed.
 You can click the OK button at the bottom of the window when you have finished.

 Step 5: Change any of the options that you wish to adjust on this window, then click the OK button to print the list of songs.

 Did you add a gift card to your iTunes account, and you want to see how much is left on it?
-Learn how to check your iTunes gift balance from an iPhone.
+Learn how to check your Apple gift card balance from an iPhone.